gernest/utron/README.md

 # Overview
 `utron` is a lightweight MVC framework.
 It is based on the principles of simplicity, relevance and elegance.

 * Simplicity.
-The design is simple, easy to understand and doesn't introduce many layers between you and the standard library.
+The design is simple, easy to understand, and doesn't introduce many layers between you and the standard library.
 It is a goal of the project that users should be able to understand the whole framework in a single day.

 * Relevance. `utron` doesn't assume anything.
 We focus on things that matter, this way we are able to ensure easy maintenance and keep the system well-organized, well-planned and sweet.